finbourne/lusid-sdk-python-preview/sdk/docs/PersonsApi.md

 as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the Access Metadata (optional)

     try:
-        # [EXPERIMENTAL] Get an entry identified by a metadataKey in the Access Metadata of a Person
+        # [EXPERIMENTAL] GetPersonAccessMetadataByKey: Get an entry identified by a metadataKey in the Access Metadata of a Person
         api_response = api_instance.get_person_access_metadata_by_key(id_type_scope, id_type_code, code, metadata_key, effective_at=effective_at, as_at=as_at)
         pprint(api_response)
     except ApiException as e: